ChirayuDodiya/Sign-Language-To-Text-Convertor-for-Speech-Impaired/README.md

 - **🔢 Numpy**: Used for model predictions, specifically for predicting different hand signs and the letters used.

 - **🖐 Mediapipe**: A cross-platform framework developed by Google for processing video and multimedia.
-It provides advanced capabilities for hand tracking and gesture recognition, making it ideal for real-time ASL recognition.
+It provides advanced capabilities for hand tracking and gesture recognition, making it ideal for real-time Sign Language recognition.

 - **🔍 OpenCV**: An open-source computer vision and machine learning library that provides tools for image and video processing, essential for capturing and manipulating frames from a webcam.

 - **🧠 TensorFlow**: An open-source machine learning framework developed by Google, widely used for building and training machine learning models.
-In this project, TensorFlow runs the neural network model that recognizes ASL gestures.
+In this project, TensorFlow runs the neural network model that recognizes Sign Language gestures.

 - **🤖 Teachable Machine**: A user-friendly web tool that allows anyone to create machine learning models without coding, designed for tasks like image classification and pose detection.